mwanakijiji/dewarp/docs/introduction.rst

 #. determining and removing detector distortion
 #. finding a correct detector orientation relative to true North
-#. determining the detector plate scale.
+#. determining the detector plate scale

 This was originally made for the LBTI LMIRcam detector, but is generalizeable to any project with reference frames of ideal sources